tdongsi/tdongsi.github.io/source/_posts/Python/2016-01-27-python-post-1.markdown

 ### Calendar types

 There are surprisingly many types of calendar.
+Some of them are:

 1. **Regular Calendar**: regular solar calendar date range as we know.
    * Example: January 01, 2006 to December 31, 2006.